FilippoL/LoveNotes/docs/firebase-setup.md

 2. Choose **Start in production mode**
 3. Use the same location as Firestore
 4. Click "Done"
+5. **Important**: Wait for Storage to fully initialize (may take a minute)
+6. Verify Storage is active by checking the Storage tab shows "Files" section

 ## Step 5: Deploy Security Rules